dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 The most common use cases for using the client's own base address are:

-* The client project (`.Client`) of a Blazor Web App (.NET 8 or later) makes web API calls from WebAssembly components or code that runs on the client in WebAssembly to APIs in the server app.
+* The client project (`.Client`) of a Blazor Web App (.NET 8 or later) makes web API calls from WebAssembly/Auto components or code that runs on the client in WebAssembly to APIs in the server app.
 * The client project (**:::no-loc text="Client":::**) of a hosted Blazor WebAssembly app makes web API calls to the server project (**:::no-loc text="Server":::**).

 If you're calling an external web API (not in the same URL space as the client app), set the URI to the web API's base address.
 The following example sets the base address of the web API to `https://localhost:5001`, where a separate web API app is running and ready to respond to requests from the client app: